sotirop/mergelook/README.md

 [wo]: https://raw.githubusercontent.com/sotirop/mergelook/master/Work-Offline.png "Work Offline"

-When the information in the `mergelook.xlsm` is complete, press the "Send Emails" button there and watch the Outlook Outbox folder filling in with messages.
+When the information in `mergelook.xlsm` is complete, press the "Send Emails" button there and watch the Outlook Outbox folder filling in with messages.
 Open some messages to test if everything went OK.
 If you are happy, press the "Send All" in Outlook so all messages can leave for their destination.